rbeyer/hiproc/docs/processing.rst

 7. ``HiSlither``
     If you want a summary of the HiSlither results, or to visualize them, you can use the SlitherStats program.

+If you want to create composite color mosaics from HiRISE data, then you would use these steps

+C1. ``HiColorNorm``